Fiserv/banking-hub/docs/getting-started/title.md

 Topics covered:
 - How to get test and production environment certificates
 -	How to use Sandbox environment to test the application
--	How to develop and launch an application using Integrated Banking APIs
+-	How to develop and launch an application using Banking Hub APIs